edvin/tornadofx-guide/part1/11_Editing_Models_and_Validation.md

 }
 ```

-The injected instance of the model will be the exact same one in both views.
-Again, in a real application the save call would probably be offloaded
-to a controller asynchronously.
+The injected instance of the model will be exactly the same one in both views.
+Again, in a real application the save call would probably be offloaded to a controller asynchronously.

 ## When to Use `ViewModel` vs `ItemViewModel`

 This chapter has progressed from the low-level implementation `ViewModel` into a streamlined `ItemViewModel`.
-You might wonder if there are any use cases for inheriting from
-`ViewModel` instead of `ItemViewModel` at all.
+You might wonder if there are any use cases for inheriting from `ViewModel` instead of `ItemViewModel` at all.
 The answer is that while you would typically extend `ItemViewModel` more than 90% of the time, there are some use cases where it does not make sense.
 Since ViewModels can be injected and used to keep navigational state and overall UI state, you might use it for situations where you do not have a single domain object - you could have multiple domain objects or just a collection of loose properties.
 In this use case the `ItemViewModel` does not make any sense, and you might implement the `ViewModel` directly.
 For common cases though, `ItemViewModel` is your best friend.

 > There is one potential issue with this approach.
-If we want to display multiple "pairs" of lists and forms, perhaps in different windows, we need a way to separate and bind the model belonging to a spesific pair of list and form.
+If we want to display multiple "pairs" of lists and forms, perhaps in different windows, we need a way to separate and bind the model belonging to a specific pair of list and form.
 There are many ways to deal with that, but one tool very well suited for this is the scopes.
 Check out the scope documentation for more information about this approach.

 # Validation